Mail us your

-Facilities for the study of community and regional planning are centrally located on campus in three adjacent and historically significant buildings: Battle Hall (1911), Sutton Hall (1918, renovated in 1982), and Goldsmith Hall (1933, expanded and renovated in 1988).
 The Architecture and Planning Library and the Wasserman Public Affairs Library provide excellent resources for study and research in community and regional planning.
-Because of its interdisciplinary nature, the program also makes use of a wide range of resources available through the Bureau of Business Research, the School of Social Work, the Center for Transportation Research, the Population Research Center, the Center for Research in Water Resources, the Bureau of Economic Geology, and the Urban Issues Program.
-The program's computer laboratory provides microcomputers and peripherals, computer simulation and graphics workstations, geographic information workstations, high-quality photographic and graphic production facilities, and several connections to Information Technology Services.
+Because of its interdisciplinary nature, the program also makes use of a wide range of resources available through the Bureau of Business Research, the School of Social Work, the Center for Highway Research, the Population Research Center, the Center for Research in Water Resources, the Bureau of Economic Geology, and the Urban Issues Program.
+The program's computer laboratory contains extensive microcomputer equipment, graphics workstations, and several terminals interfaced with Academic Computing and Instructional Technology Services.

 To be admitted to the doctoral program, an applicant must have a master's degree in community and regional planning or a related field, must have adequate preparation in the subject matter of the program, and must demonstrate competence in quantitative methods and planning theory.

-For more information about admission to the master's or doctoral degree program or to any of the dual degree programs, consult the graduate adviser in care of the program.
+For more information about admission to the master's or doctoral degree program, consult the admissions committee in care of the program.

 Master of Science in Community and Regional Planning

-Each student must complete forty-eight semester hours of coursework, including introductory courses on the planning process, quantitative methods, planning law, and finance of public services.
-The student may then choose an area of specialization; for each specialization, at least four courses are required.
+Each student must complete forty-eight semester hours of coursework, including introductory courses on the planning process, quantitative methods, planning law, urban and regional theory, and finance of public services.
+The student then chooses an area of concentration; for most concentrations, at least four courses are required.
 During the final year, the student synthesizes his or her educational experience either in a thesis or in an internship with a professional report.
 With the assistance of the graduate adviser, each student develops an individual program based on his or her interests; each program must include at least thirty semester hours in community and regional planning or acceptable substitutes.

 Doctor of Philosophy

-The doctoral degree requires forty-eight semester hours of work, including graduate coursework and directed research and the dissertation.
-Each student must choose a specialization from the following: economic and community development, environmental and natural resources planning, historic preservation, housing, land use and land development, transportation, urban design, or a special field defined by the supervisor and the student and approved by the community and regional planning PhD Committee.
-The specialization is supplemented by advanced work in an outside field; a variety of supporting (outside) fields are available through other University programs.
-Depth and breadth of experience in planning theory, research design, and methods are required of all doctoral students.
+The doctoral degree requires fifty-one semester hours of work, including graduate coursework and directed research and the dissertation.
+Each student must choose an inside field of concentration in planning from community planning and development (environmental, land use and development, and public services planning) and regional planning (regional development and urban economic development planning).
+The inside field is supplemented by advanced work in an outside field; a variety of supporting (outside) fields are available through other University programs.
+Depth and breadth of experience in planning theory and research methods are required of all doctoral students.

 After completing the required coursework, the student advances to candidacy according to procedures set by the Graduate Studies Committee.
 Advancement to candidacy involves an evaluation of the student's research proposal and a comprehensive written examination covering the inside field and the student's coursework.
 A faculty committee reviews the student's program of coursework and research proposal, evaluates the research in progress, and reads the dissertation.